evilnose/PyRKViewer/docs/source/Tutorial.rst

 iii.
 Appearance: We have Arrow Designer.
 This allows you to personalize the arrows that appear in the reactions.
 A window will pop up where you will be able to move the circles to your desired visual.
 This will be implemented when you click Save.
 To restore the default arrow you may click arrow designer once again and click Restore Default.

-iv. tilities: Here you will find Add Reaction, Random Network, and Autolayout.
+iv.
+Utilities: Here you will find Add Reaction, Random Network, and Autolayout.

 - Add Reaction: This allows you to add reactions choosing the type in a quick way.
 First you want to select all the nodes that you want as reactants and then select them as reactant on the panel on the left, then select your desired products, and again, click products on the left.
 Finally, you want to click the Add Reaction utility and simply choose which type of reaction you want these sets of products and reactants to form.